 Equality and diversity

-The HAF Programme is designed nationally be inclusive and accessible to children in receipt of free school meals.
+The HAF Programme is designed nationally to be inclusive and accessible to children in receipt of free school meals.

 An Equality Impact Assessment will be completed as timetable of activities is finalised, however no negative impacts on any of the protected groups are anticipated.